Pediatrics

 Does your specialty require a letter from the chairman?

-Not all pediatric residency training programs require a chair letter, but many still do.
+Not all pediatric residency training programs require a Departmental/Chair letter, but many still do.
 We organize this at Lurie as a joint advising/chair letter which is written by your advisor.
 Our goal is for you to develop a rapport over the course of 3rd and 4th years with your advisor so they can get to know you and speak to your personal qualities.
-A meeting with the chairman is also required, typically in August/September.
-The letter is then co-signed by your advisor and the chair and comes from both individuals.
+A meeting with the Department Chair is also required, typically in August/September.
+The letter is then co-signed by your advisor and the chair.

 Pediatrics Specialty Session - Winter / Residency Application Information